 BADEK’S NEWS 16

 One.
-Geisy Arruda, 20, a Brazilian student, expelled from university for wearing a miniskirt that sparkled national soul searching, in this staunchly Catholic but bikini-clad nation, was readmitted Monday.
+Geisy Arruda, 20, a Brazilian student, expelled from university for wearing a miniskirt that sparkled national peacocksoul searching, in this staunchly Catholic but bikini-clad nation, was readmitted Monday.
 Geisy, backed by lawyers, said the expulsion violated her rights.

 Two.
 The Canada’s first prime minister John A. Macdonald’s undocumented letters to his longtime Conservative ally Alexander Morris in July, 1877 were sold in Britain for $ 45,000.